-The Seakeeper Gyro is a 900 lb sphere that spins at up to 9000 RPM to create a near-immovable force.
+The Seakeeper Gyro is a 500 lb. sphere that spins at up to 10,700 RPM to create a near-immovable force.
 It is anchored to a reinforced structure over the bottom of the boat to withstand the torque applied to the hull by waves, thus dramatically reducing the boat's tendency to roll.
-The Seakeeper must be run from the Generator or the 50 AMP 240V AC Shorepower.
+The Seakeeper must be run from the Generator or the 110V AC Shorepower.

-START SEAKEEPER

-Before starting the Seakeeper, be sure to check the raw water strainter under the ladder to the utility room to be sure that the cooling water intake to the Gyro is not blocked.
+START SEAKEEPER CAUTION Before starting the Seakeeper, check the raw water strainer to be sure that the cooling water intake to the Gyro is not blocked.